opendatacube/odc-tools/docs/s3-tar.md

 ```

 Downloading all 2.6 million WOfS meatadata documents from S3 took less than
-hour, this is higher throughput than yaml parser can parse, but see limitations
+hour, this is higher throughput than yaml parser can parse.
-below.

 Limitations and TODO
 --------------------

-1. No error handling of any kind yet
-   - bad urls will halt the whole thing in a bad way
-   - server disconnects are not handled (and are a problem for long running tasks)
-   - sts credential renewing exists, but not tested
-   - workaround is to read about 10-50K documents at a time
-2. Assumes small documents (large internal queues)
+1. Assumes small documents
-3. No smart request issue throttling
+   - reads whole object into RAM
+   - large internal queues

-4. No signal handling
+2. No signal handling (TODO: clean shutdown on Ctr-C)